brineamelia/P1-WIL/README.md

 - Internet Explorer

-All were successful in displaying the website correctly with working links and clear iamges.
+All were successful in displaying the website correctly with working links and clear images.
 --- ---

 ## LIGHTHOUSE